-Sexual Health (CASH)
+Contraception and Sexual Health Clinic (CASH)

 The screening tests may be swabs - Chlamydia, Thrush, Bacterial Vaginosis (BV), Gonorrhoea, Trichomonas, Penile Swab or urine tests for Chlamydia or Gonorrhoea and/or blood tests for HIV, Syphillis, Hepatitis A and Hepatitis B. These are all optional but the nurse will discuss with you which tests are appropriate for you and will only take them with your consent.
 Testicular Examination can be carried out or a leaflet can be given for Self Examination.
+Chaperones are also available during this clinic.

 Chlamydia is the most common sexually transmitted infection diagnosed and treated in the United Kingdom.
 Highest test rates are seen mainly in young men and women less than 25 years.
 Chlamydia is often asymptomatic (no symptoms present) in 70% of females and 50% of males.
 If left untreated 10% to 40% of women develop pelvic inflammatory disease (PID).